Threats to the Homeland

 The IISS Military Balance addresses only the military capabilities of states.
 Consequently, it does not provide any accounting of such entities as Hezbollah, Hamas, al-Qaeda, or the Islamic State.

-This Index assesses the overall threat from greater Middle East–based terrorism, considering the range of contingencies, as “aggressive” and “capable.”
-The decrease from “hostile” to “aggressive” reflects significant losses in territorial control and subsequent need to focus their efforts on defending and maintaining regional holds.94
+This Index assesses the overall threat from greater Middle East–based terrorism, considering the range of contingencies, as “hostile” and “capable.”
+The increase from “aggressive” to “hostile” reflects the growing assertiveness of Iranian-controlled Shia militias in Iraq and Syria.99

 1. James Phillips, “The Yemen Bombing: Another Wake-up Call in the Terrorist Shadow War,” Heritage Foundation Executive Memorandum No. 773, October 25, 2000, http://www.heritage.org/middle-east/report/the-yemen-bombing-another-wake-call-the-terrorist-shadow-war.